Highly correlated two-dimensional viscous electron fluid in moderate magnetic fields: 7. Conclusion

-At $\omega_c \sim \omega \gg 1/\tau_2$ the inequality~(\ref{n}) can be consistent with inequality~(\ref{W}), which ensures the dominance of the viscoelastic pact in the ac component, if:
+One can show that at the considered high-frequency regime, $ \omega_c \sim \omega \gg 1/\tau_2 $, the inequality~(\ref{n}) is consistent with inequality~(\ref{W}), which ensures the dominance of the viscoelastic pact in the ac component, provided the following condition is fulfilled:

-We remind that the plasmon velocity $ s $ in gated structures is usually far greater than $v_F$, whereas the parameter $v_F^\eta $ is estimated as $v_F\sqrt{1+F_2} $~\cite{Semiconductors}, and the Landau parameter $F_2$ seems to be not far greater than unity at typical minimal densities $n_0 \sim 10^{11}$~cm$^{-2}$, when the interaction parameter is~$r_s \sim 2 $.
-Provided Eq.~(\ref{n2}) is fulfilled, for the frequencies $\omega \sim \omega _c$ in the interval:
+Here $s \sim \sqrt{n_0}$ is the velocity of plasmons for the structures with 2D electrons near a metallic gated.
+Although for literal applicability of the presented above hydrodynamic description of the viscoelastic component one needs $v_F^\eta \gg v_F$, the last two parameters, apparently, do not differ too much at realistic electron densities $ n_0 \sim 10^{11} - 10^{12} $~cm$^{-2}$ in GaAs quantum wells~\cite{recentest_,Alekseev_Dmitriev} (see discussion in the main text).
+Herewith the plasmon velocity $ s \sim n_0^{1/2}$ is usually far greater than $v_F$~\cite{Semiconductors}.
+Thus condition~(\ref{n2}) can be typically fulfilled in such GaAs structures.
+It follows from the above conditions that for the frequencies $\omega \sim \omega _c$ in the interval:

-the dc current component $I_0$ is predominantly due to the Ohmic flow $V_0 (y) \approx const $ in the central (bulk) region~(\ref{reg_b}), whereas the ac flow component is still formed mainly by the magnetosonic waves in the whole sample.
-Thus both the dc and ac flow components $V_0(y)$ and $V_1(y,t)$ in the near-edge regions:
+the dc current component $I_0$ is predominantly due to the Ohmic flow $V_0 (y) \approx const $ in the central (bulk) region~(\ref{reg_b}), whereas the ac flow component $V(y,t)$ is still formed mainly by the magnetosonic waves in the whole sample.